 The parents with the screaming toddler on an airplane.
-Maybe the kid was screaming because the flight was ascending or descending and his ears weren’t able to handle the pressure, not because they were being a bad kid.
+Maybe the kid was screaming because the flight was ascending or descending.
+Perhaps his ears weren’t able to handle the pressure, not because they were being a bad kid.

-Your daughter was trying a donut hole at Dunkin Donuts for the first time ever while stopping at the border of Florida and Georgia on an 8.5 hour road trip, when she normally had her mom make her wholesome healthy meals 3x a day at home.
-So you shouldn’t glare at the mom and shake your head repeatedly as if the parents always gave their kids junk food, you nasty old woman sitting at the table next to us.
+Your daughter was trying a donut hole at Dunkin’ Donuts for the first time ever.
+Her family had stopped at the border of Florida and Georgia on an 8.5 hour road trip.
+Her mom normally made her wholesome healthy meals 3x a day at home.
+So you shouldn’t glare at the mom and shake your head repeatedly.
+Perhaps the parents don’t typically give their kids junk food, you nasty old woman sitting at the table next to them.

 Your 2 year old screams uncontrollably at the doctor’s office, and ends up puking all over the floor and hyperventilating.
 Maybe she remembers getting multiple vaccine shots every time she’s been to the doctor and doesn’t prefer to be stabbed with needles.
 Sorry she is cursed with such a good memory.
 If, as an adult, I was physically restrained and forced to lay down on a cold table and have some stranger stab me in the leg with a giant needle without my consent, I would be upset as well.

-Your son doesn’t like to be on display as his relatives demand he say all his ABCs or 123s in front of them.
+Your son doesn’t like to be on display as his relatives demand he say all his ABCs or 123’s in front of them.
 He becomes withdrawn and quiet, even though he usually sings the alphabet or counts to 20 with ease in the privacy of his own home.
-He isn’t developmentally delayed, or slow, or stupid.
+There is no sign of him being developmentally delayed, or slow, or stupid.
 He just doesn’t like an audience watching his every move.

 Your daughter cries because a stranger tries to talk to her at the mall.
 She’s never seen this person before.
 The stranger gets angry because they didn’t get a proper response.
 She cries even harder.
 The mom tries to console her, and the stranger calls your daughter spoiled and walks away.
 Thanks a lot, jerk.

 You are Skyping with the relatives and they ask why she’s indoors and assumes she hasn’t been out at all that day.
-They lecture you on how you have to take your toddler out more to experience things, not sit in the living room, even though they requested you both to sit in the living room to Skype with them.
+They lecture you on how you have to take your toddler out more to experience things.
+They tell you not to sit in the living room, even though they requested you both sit in the living room to Skype with them.